 A: If you are flying a drone above 25kg in Taiwan, then you drone must pass government inspection in order to fly.

-Q: What is the fine for flying above the restricted airspace in Taiwan?
+Q: What are the fine for flying above the restricted airspace or violating other drone regulations in Taiwan?

 Q:What is the best drone to buy for beginners?

 A: For beginners, it is probably best to fly a non-expensive drone.
 I would recommend the Tello drone which is stable and takes great video, but can't go very far.
 Buy the DJI Tello here, the best beginners drone on the market: https://click.dji.com/ALN3p82EUzXea0h4xH6ZyQ?pm=link